Enzymatic recycling:

 Process overview

-Unlike conventional processes, our innovation allows the recycling of all types of PET waste as well as the production of 100% recycled and 100% recyclable PET products, without loss of quality.
+Unlike conventional processes, our technology allows the recycling of all types of PET waste as well as the production of 100% recycled and 100% recyclable PET products, without loss of quality.
 Plastic and textile waste is now a precious raw material enabling the circular economy to become an industrial reality.

 This is the first organic approach allowing PET plastics and textiles to be recycled according to a circular economy principle.

-This innovation meets strong demand from consumers, public authorities and manufacturers who have made ambitious commitments in terms of sustainable development and eco-design of their packaging.
+This process meets strong demand from consumers, public authorities and manufacturers who have made ambitious commitments in terms of sustainable development and eco-design of their packaging.
 This revolutionary technology makes it possible to recover all PET waste, including waste that cannot be recovered using current recycling technologies.

-An internationally recognized process:
+An internationally recognized process

 This PET innovation, the first of its kind in the world, was recently recognized in a scientific paper published in the prestigious journal Nature.
 The article, entitled “An engineered PET-depolymerase to break down and recycle plastic bottles”, was co-authored by our scientific teams and those of our academic partner, Toulouse Biotechnology Institute (TBI)